 Alternatively, acrylic prints are great for areas with moisture, such as bathrooms or kitchens, and they have a great, shiny, gallery-finish.
 An acrylic print can make a high-impact statement in a foyer area, as one large print, or as a split print image, and they are thin enough to not take up too much space.

-One large colourful piece of wall art can make a huge difference to your office décor; particularly in break-out spaces and casual team meeting areas.
+One large colourful piece of wall art can make a huge difference to your office décor.
 Check out how to style your wall art to perfectly match your spaces here.

 4. Ensure your spaces are multi-functional

-When thinking about office decorating ideas, consider function as well as just aesthetics.
-When purchasing couches, stools, tables, or other furniture, consider those with added storage chambers.
+When thinking about office decorating ideas, consider function as well as form.
+For instance, when purchasing couches, stools, tables, or other furniture, consider those with added storage chambers.

 5. Go natural

-If that’s too high-maintenance, add greenery by using wall art.
+Alternatively, if that’s too high-maintenance, add greenery when it comes to your wall art.
 Tropical prints and palm prints are in vogue at the moment, or you could add a large natural landscape image on a metal print for a vividly colourful, yet chic addition to a boring wall.

 6. Try mismatched materials

 This can add a sense of quirky personality to your office décor, as well as being incredibly affordable.
-Metal wall art can also add a chic, polished touch which fits in with a modern, mixed materials look, and enhances your rooms quickly.
+For instance, metal wall art can also a chic, polished touch which fits in with a modern, mixed materials look, and enhances your rooms quickly.

 7. Involve your team